Skretch/Mizidy/README.md

 # Mizidy
-A artist website created for Michaël Mizidy
+An artist website created for Michaël Mizidy